nautobot/nautobot-app-golden-config/docs/dev/contributing.md

 - PRs intended to add new features should be sourced from the `develop` branch.
 - PRs intended to fix issues in the Nautobot LTM compatible release should be sourced from the latest `ltm-<major.minor>` branch instead of `develop`.

 Golden Config will observe semantic versioning, as of 1.0.
-This may result in a quick turnaround in minor versions to keep pace with an ever growing feature set.
+This may result in a quick turnaround in minor versions to keep pace with an ever-growing feature set.

 ## Release Policy